What is an Athletic Trainer?

 - Perform team support duties, such as running errands, maintaining equipment, or stocking supplies.

 - Recommend special diets to improve athletes' health, increase their stamina, or alter their weight.

-Athletic Trainers state the following job skills are important in their day-to-day work.
+When polled, Athletic Trainers say the following skills are most frequently used in their jobs: